spack/spack/lib/spack/docs/tutorial_packaging.rst

   $ spack edit mpileaks

-Let's remove some of the ``FIXME`` comments, and add links to the mpileaks homepage and document what mpileaks does.
-I'm also going to cut out the Copyright clause at this point to keep this tutorial document shorter, but you shouldn't do that normally.
-The results of these changes can be found in ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/1.package.py`` and are below.
+Let's remove some of the ``FIXME`` comments, add links to the mpileaks homepage, and document what mpileaks does.
+I'm also going to cut out the copyright clause at this point to keep this document shorter, but you shouldn't do that normally.
+The results of these changes can be found in ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/1.package.py`` and below.
 Make these changes to your ``package.py``:

 .. literalinclude:: tutorial/examples/1.package.py
    :lines: 25-
    :language: python

-We've filled in the comment that describes what this package does and added a link to the web site.
-That won't help us build yet, but it will allow Spack to provide some documentation on this package to other users:
+We filled in the comment that describes what this package does and added a link to the web site.
+That won't help us build yet, but will allow Spack to provide some documentation on this package to other users:

 .. code-block:: console